RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   activated in
   `Preferences > Editor > Display > Scroll past the end`.
 * Comment lines taking into account code indentation and pep8.
+* Add an option to convert end-of-line characters on save.

 #### Variable Explorer